 Heel-shoe interactions and the durability of EVA foam running-shoe midsoles

-Five articles on PainSci cite Verdejo 2004: 1.
+Five pages on PainSci cite Verdejo 2004: 1.
 Is Running on Pavement Risky?
 2. The Complete Guide to IT Band Syndrome 3.
 The Complete Guide to Patellofemoral Pain Syndrome 4.
 Complete Guide to Plantar Fasciitis 5.
 Shin Splints Treatment, The Complete Guide

 PainSci notes on Verdejo 2004: